AdamWall97/AdamWall97/README.md

  - SQL
  - C# / .NET

-You can reach me at adamwall97@gmail.com
+You can reach me at adamwall97@gmail.com or check out my website at adamwall.dev